 Those who love to mount an archive file in a virtual drive can use WinArchiver Virtual Drive or Pismo File Mount.
 Both are freeware apps and allow you to mount several file formats in a virtual drive.
-Pismo File Mount is different in its class, and it also allows to mount an archive file in a virtual folder apart from the virtual drive.
+Pismo File Mount is different in its class, and it also allows you to mount an archive file in a virtual folder apart from the virtual drive.
+If you are looking for more free virtual drive software, check out this detailed guide.

 Unlike WinArchiver Virtual Drive, Pismo File Mount supports only a few file formats, such as ZIP, ISO, CISO, CFS, and PFO.
-It is a handy application if you would like to mount an archive file or ISO image in a virtual folder or virtual drive.
-You don’t need to extract the contents in a folder to access the files or folders available in the archive file.
+It is a handy application if you would like to mount an archive file or an ISO image in a virtual folder or virtual drive.
+You don’t need to extract the contents into a folder to access the files or folders available in the archive file.
+If you often work with ISO or disk image formats, you might also like Universal Disk Image Tool.

-Once you download and install the Pismo File Mount on your PC, it will integrate itself to right-click context menu of supported files systems.
+Once you download and install the Pismo File Mount on your PC, it will integrate itself into the right-click context menu of supported file systems.
 That means you don’t have to search the app when you actually want to operate it.
 Just right-click on the supported file format and do your mounting job either on a virtual drive or a virtual folder.
+You can also learn how to add WinRAR or 7-Zip to the right-click menu for easy file management.

 To mount an archive file on a virtual folder or a virtual drive, right-click on the ZIP, ISO, CISO, CFS, or PFO file and select the “PFM Mount” from the drop-down menu.

-Now, Pismo File Mount will automatically create a folder with the name “Volumes” in the Windows installation drive, and in the sub-folder, you will see your content. is mounted.
+Now, Pismo File Mount will automatically create a folder with the name “Volumes” in the Windows installation drive, and in the sub-folder, you will see your content mounted.

 If you would like to mount the ISO or archive file in a virtual drive, right-click on the ZIP, ISO, CISO, CFS, or PFO file and select the “PFM Mount” from the drop-down menu.
-On the Mount Options windows that open, select a free drive letter from the drop-down menu of “Map drive.”
+On the Mount Options window that opens, select a free drive letter from the drop-down menu of “Map drive.”
 Other options are optional, check or select according to your need.
 Finally, click the Mount button to see the content(s) of the selected file in a mapped virtual drive.
 If you would like to mount as a separate Local Drive, you need to check the option “Local drive type.”
+For alternative methods, see how to mount an ISO image in Windows 7, 8, and 10.

-Once you have done with the mounted drive or mounted folder, right-click on the mounted drive and select PFM Eject option.
+Once you have finished with the mounted drive or mounted folder, right-click on the mounted drive and select the PFM Eject option.

 You can also dismount the mounted drive or folder by right-clicking on the mounted file and selecting the “PFM Eject” option.